-Elizabeth “Liz” Qaulluq Cravalho is vice president of lands and is responsible for providing strategic leadership and management for programs that focus on the environmental protection and enhancement of NANA lands for subsistence use by shareholders and local communities.
-She has also worked with External Affairs, representing and advancing NANA’s interests in various areas of policy, including Arctic opportunities and Indigenous representation.
+Elizabeth “Liz” Qaulluq Cravalho is NANA’s vice president of lands, responsible for providing strategic leadership and management for programs that focus on the subsistence use, environmental protection, and enhancement of NANA lands and resources for use by shareholders and local communities.

-Liz is a NANA shareholder from Kotzebue who has experience advocating for Alaska Native corporation (ANC) participation in the Small Business Administration 8(a) Program, supporting strategic partnerships, community engagement and advancing Arctic policy.
-Her experience with NANA ranges from working with subsidiary businesses providing services to federal government customers to supporting responsible resource development activities.
+A NANA shareholder from Kotzebue, Liz has experience advocating for Alaska Native corporation participation in the Small Business Administration 8(a) Program, supporting strategic partnerships, community engagement and advancing Arctic policy.
+Liz has also worked with external affairs, representing and advancing NANA’s interests in various areas of policy, including Arctic opportunities and Indigenous representation.